Samuel Loureiro

 Background

+I was born in Fragoso, a small village in northern Portugal.
+For the past six years, I’ve lived in Porto where I completed both my Bachelor’s and Master’s degrees in Electrical and Computer Engineering, specializing in Automation.
 During my Master’s, I joined the DIGI2 Lab as a Research Fellow, where I developed my dissertation in the field of Predictive Maintenance.
 After that, I continued pursuing my passion for innovation at INEGI, an R&D institute, developing Predictive Maintenance solutions for industrial partners.

 Outside of engineering, I have a keen interest in geopolitics, history, and handcrafted beer - a fantastic trio for a pleasant afternoon.
+I also enjoy playing sports and board games with friends.

 Motivation